-Women with PCOS typically have irregular or missed periods as a result of not ovulating.
-Although some women may develop cysts on their ovaries, many women do not.
+People with PCOS typically have irregular or missed periods as a result of not ovulating.
+Although some people may develop cysts on their ovaries, many people do not.

 Other symptoms include:

-- Weight gain.
-About half of women with PCOS will have weight gain and obesity that is difficult to manage.
+Weight gain.
+About half of people with PCOS will have weight gain and obesity that is difficult to manage.

-- Fatigue.
-Many women with PCOS report increased fatigue and low energy.
+Fatigue.
+Many people with PCOS report increased fatigue and low energy.
 Related issues such as poor sleep may contribute to the feeling of fatigue.

-- Infertility.
+Infertility.
 PCOS is a leading cause of female infertility.
 However, not every woman with PCOS is the same.
-Although some women may need the assistance of fertility treatments, others are able to conceive naturally.
+Although some people may need the assistance of fertility treatments, others are able to conceive naturally.

-- Sleep problems.
-Women with PCOS often report problems such as insomnia or poor sleep.
+Sleep problems.
+People with PCOS often report problems such as insomnia or poor sleep.
 There are many factors that can affect sleep, but PCOS has been linked to a sleep disorder called sleep apnea.
 With sleep apnea, a person will stop breathing for short periods of time during sleep.